redwoodjs/docker/README.md

 ### END of general copy pasta for all implementations
 ```

-### CI-pipeline
+### CI

-Feel free to copy and paste `.github/workflows/jeliasson-test1.yml` and we try to make out a common baseline.
+Feel free to copy and paste `.github/workflows/template.yml` and we try to make out a common baseline.